-Wallace & Graham, P.A. is skilled at tracking down “the where and the how” of asbestos exposure.
+Wallace & Graham, P.A. is skilled at tracking down “the where and the how” of mesothelioma causation.
 We represent victims of mesothelioma, asbestosis and asbestos-related lung cancer throughout the United States.

 Our attorneys have obtained millions of dollars in damages in product liability litigation against manufacturers and employers for knowingly or negligently exposing our clients to asbestos-containing materials (ACMs).* This requires knowledge of the wide range of workplace equipment, construction materials and consumer goods known to have contained friable asbestos before those products were banned.

 From the early 20th century and well into the 1980s, asbestos was widely used in thousands of machines and products for its fire-retardant and insulating properties.
-The asbestos products below (by no means a comprehensive list) once contained sufficient amounts of the toxic mineral to trigger later disease:
+The asbestos products below (by no means a comprehensive list) once contained sufficient amounts of the toxic mineral to trigger mesothelioma and other disease:

 Welders’ gloves and smocks